ebelinski/swiftly/_subpages/mainactor.md

 ### Limitations

-A piece of code marked with `@MainActor` might still contain additional logic that runs on a different threat if it is sent to a different [dispatch](/dispatch) queue:
+A piece of code marked with `@MainActor` might still contain additional logic that runs on a different thread if it is sent to a different [dispatch](/dispatch) queue:

 ```swift
 import Foundation